Return to Never Land: Plot

-Many decades after the events of the first film, Wendy Darling is now grown up, married to a man named Edward, and has two children, Jane and Danny.
-With World War II raging, Edward leaves his family to fight, leaving Wendy to take care of the children.
-Jane becomes a very serious girl and, unlike her younger brother, refuses to believe in stories about Peter Pan and Neverland, referring to them as "poppycock".
-This ultimately leads to a furious argument with her mother and brother.
+Many years after her trip to Neverland, an adult Wendy Darling, who maintains her belief and knowledge of Peter Pan, is married to a soldier named Edward, and becomes a mother, having two children, Jane and Danny.
+With World War II raging, Edward leaves his family to fight in the war, leaving Wendy to take care of the children.
+Jane becomes cynical and, unlike her younger brother, refuses to believe in stories about Peter and Neverland.

-One evening, Wendy tells Jane and Danny that all the children in London will soon be evacuated to the countryside for their safety due to Nazi Germany's bombing of the city by the Luftwaffe.
-Later that evening, Peter's arch-nemesis, Captain Hook, and his pirate crew arrive on his pixie-dust enchanted ship and kidnaps Jane, mistaking her for Wendy, and takes her to Neverland, where they plan to feed Jane to an octopus in order to lure Peter into a trap.
-However, Peter rescues Jane, and Hook escapes from the disgruntled octopus, returning to the ship.
+A few years later, on Danny's fourth birthday, Wendy is informed that the children are scheduled for evacuation to the country the following morning.
+Jane refuses to go and has an argument with her mother and brother.
+Later that night, Peter's arch-nemesis, Captain Hook, and his pirate crew arrive on his pixie-dust enchanted ship.
+Mistaking her for Wendy, one of Hook's henchmen surprises her from behind and gags her with a scarf while Mr. Smee and the other pirates tie her up and lock her in a bag before hoisting her onto the ship, taking her to Neverland and plan to feed her to an octopus to lure Peter into a trap.
+However, Peter rescues Jane, and Hook escapes from the disgruntled octopus, being in the role of the Crocodile, returning to the ship.
 After Peter learns that Jane is Wendy's daughter, he takes her to his hideout to be the mother of the Lost Boys as Wendy once was, but Jane refuses.
-The following day, as the boys fail to teach Jane about flying, she angrily snaps at them and proclaims her disbelief in fairies, causing Tinker Bell to not fly and her light starts to fade.
-This gives Hook an idea to lure Jane to him, and then kidnap Peter.
+She tries to leave the island by means of a raft, but it sinks, and Peter tells her that the only way to get home is by flying.
+The following day, the boys fail to teach Jane about flying.
+Annoyed by their unruly behavior, Jane loses her temper and declares that she does not believe in Neverland, particularly fairies.
+Her disbelief causes Tinker Bell to lose her strength and the fairy's light begins to fade.

-That evening, Hook finds Jane and promises her that he "wouldn't harm a single hair on [Peter's] head" if she helps him find the treasure that Peter and the Lost Boys stole.
-Hook gives Jane a whistle to signal him when she finds it and leaves.
+Hook, overhearing Jane's longing to return home, plans to use this to his advantage.
+That night, Hook promises to bring Jane home if she can find the treasure that Peter and the Lost Boys stole, giving her a whistle to signal him when she finds it.
 Jane asks Peter and the boys to play a game of "treasure hunt", and they teach Jane how to act like a Lost Boy, hoping to get her to believe in fairies and save Tinker Bell's life.
 Jane finds the treasure and changes her mind, discarding the whistle.
 The boys make her a "Lost Girl", before Tootles finds and blows the whistle, inadvertently alerting the pirates, who capture the boys and expose Jane as their accomplice.
-Jane tries to convince Peter that it was a misunderstanding, but he berates her for her deception and reveals that her disbelief in fairies is causing Tinker Bell's light to fade.
+Jane tries to convince Peter that it was a misunderstanding, but he accuses her of being a traitor and reveals that her disbelief in fairies is causing Tinker Bell's light to fade.